anpham6/squared-functions/README.md

 * inline
     - js: Rendered inline with <script>
     - css: Rendered inline with <style>
+    - image: Rendered as base64 from file
+* blob
-    - image: Rendered inline with base64 encoding as data url
+    - image: Rendered as file from base64
 * compress
     - png: TinyPNG service for PNG or JPEG
     - gz: Gzip